RobRoseKnows/TyPrePy/README.md

 recommend using [PyEnv][3] or a similar environment manager however so you don't need to do that ever again.

+### Installation with Bootstrapper

+The source for TyPrePy is written with new Python type-hinting.
+During the build process for distribution, it runs itself in order to create backwards compatible code.
+The `pip` installer is built to use the pre-processed code during install.

+If you want to build it entirely from source for some reason, you should clone the repo and then use the `bootstrap/bootstrap.sh` script to build it from python 3.6+.

 ## Usage

 To use TyPrePy from the command line, simply run `typrepy <file> <destination>`.